Pricing

 Clear Costs

 Our prices are designed to make POD sustainable and a reliable option.
 We also need to make our service accessible to the community.
-We aim to find the best level to ensure these things, together with car availability.
+We will continue review the best level to ensure these things, together with car availability.

-Key prices in effect from 1st May 2025 (which have been reduced following our first regular review!):
+Key prices in effect from 1st May 2025 (which were reduced following our first regular review!):

 The day rate (a cap at £50) kicks in when the hourly cost reaches £50, i.e. after 8 hours and 40 minutes.
 It applies to any single hire in a 24-hour period, and does not need to fall within the same calendar day.

-Additional members of a household may join for a discounted rate of £3 per month.
-Any of your household who have an active subscription will be insured to share the driving with you, no matter which of you booked.
+Regarding subscriptions: additional members of a household may join for a discounted rate of £3 per month.
+Any of your household who have a current, active subscription will be insured to share the driving with you, no matter which of you booked.

-A subscription of just £1 per month is available for users with a low income.
+* A subscription of just £1 per month is available for users with a low income.
+To be clear, this special rate is also available for additional household members who are also on a low income.

 You can opt to pay an additional £12.50 per month as an insurance excess supplement, reducing the excess from £1,000 to just £100.
-Other insurance excess protection products are available commercially that can cover you not just for us, but for your holiday hires as well.
+However, most of our users seriously consider other insurance excess protection products that are available commercially, which can cover you not just for us, but for your holiday hires as well.
+When purchasing such a product by the day, or annually, simply check the option for “car clubs” to include POD.

 Joining POD involves an application process, during which there is a one-off £25 sign-up fee.